alexcrea/Paint.NetOnWine-Install/README.md

+# Legacy install method. it is preferable to use pdnhelper of the project itself

 This project is a set of small scripts to handle clone, patch, build and installation of a patched wine to try to run paint.net 4 and 5